 - And having summoned His disciples, He told them: “Amen I tell you that this poor widow threw in more than all the men throwing money into the treasury.

 - For all of them threw in money from their overflow, but she gave from her poverty.
 She threw in all of whatever she had; her whole livelihood.

 Click to Collapse this Chapter

 The temple’s destruction foretold

-- And while He’s departing from the temple, one of the disciples tells Him: “Teacher, behold what kind of stones and what kind of buildings!”
+- And while He’s departing from the temple, one of His disciples tells Him: “Teacher, behold what kind of stones and what kind of buildings!”

-- And Jesus tells him: “You see these great buildings?
+- And Jesus told him: “You see these great buildings?
 There definitely won’t be one stone left upon another stone here which won’t be torn down.”

 - And while He’s sitting on the Mount of Olives opposite the Temple, Peter, and James, and John, and Andrew were questioning Him in private,

 - “Tell us, when will these things be?
 And what’s the sign when all these things are about to be fulfilled?”